 Prioritized function overrides Reaction Critical mode Stop req. in Auto A start will still be performed.
+A start will still be performed.
 Start req. in Auto The behavior of the system depends on the configuration of the related parameters.
 Stop req. in Auto Start req. in Auto No start will be performed.
 Emergency power No start will be performed.
 Idle mode No start will be performed.
+No start will be performed.
 Start w/o load Start req. in Auto The GCB remains open / will be opened.
 Emergency power Start w/o load The GCB will be closed nevertheless.
 Critical mode The GCB will be closed nevertheless.
 The alarm class management is still performed like for the critical mode.
-If emergency power is already enabled and the critical mode will be enabled then, a pause time may be configured for the emergency power operation.
+If emergency power is already enabled and the critical mode will be enabled then, a pause time may be configured for the emergency power op then, a pause time may be configured for the emergency power operation.
 Inhibit emergency run Emergency power No start will be performed.
-Emergency power The generator keeps on running without taking over load. during Start w/o load
+No start will be performed.
+Emergency power The generator keeps on running without take The generator keeps on running without taking over load. during Start w/o load